 • Public school, nonresident: $67,348

-However, according to Education Data Initiative, the average cost of an out-of-state education has decreased; whereas costs for in-state public schools have risen by more than 10%.
+However, EDI also found that the average cost of an out-of-state education has decreased; whereas costs for in-state public schools have risen by more than 10%.

 The Takeaway

-There’s no doubt that studying medicine can lead to a lucrative career, but the route can be daunting, in every way.
-When the average debt of a medical student tops $230,000 (excluding undergraduate debt), some aspiring and newly minted doctors look for a remedy, stat.
+Studying medicine can lead to a lucrative career, but the expense involved can be daunting.
+When the average debt of a medical student tops $230,000 (excluding undergraduate debt), some aspiring and newly minted doctors will want to look for a remedy, stat.
+Options to help make payments more manageable include income-driven repayment, federal Direct Loan Consolidation, and refinancing.

 Looking to lower your monthly student loan payment?
 Refinancing may be one way to do it — by extending your loan term, getting a lower interest rate than what you currently have, or both.
 (Please note that refinancing federal loans makes them ineligible for federal forgiveness and protections.
 Also, lengthening your loan term may mean paying more in interest over the life of the loan.)
 SoFi student loan refinancing offers flexible terms that fit your budget.